markerikson/redux-fundamentals-workshop-exercises/README.md

 The rest of the exercises are in the `src/exercises` folder.
 As with the intro exercises, there's a matching `src/exercises-final` folder with the "correct" implementations.

+Each exercise has a README.md file that describes the goals of the exercise, and there are `TODO` comments in the source files for each exercise that indicate where you ought to make changes.

 Run the application using `yarn start`, and browse to `http://localhost:3000`.
 You should see a list of available exercise sets on the left.
 If you click on an exercise name, you'll see the "exercise" implementation running in the middle, and the "exercise-final" implementation running on the right.
 This will let you compare how your implementation is behaving as it runs.

 If the Create-React-App dev server is running, the application page _should_ automatically updated with any edits you make to the exercise files.
 If that doesn't happen, stop the CRA server and re-run it using `yarn start`.